amjedjabari/rosa-automation-hcp/automation/README.md

 `ManagedOpenShift-HCP-access-to-ClusterName-eso-service-role`

+D- Update the value of `aws_s3_role_name` variable for creating a new role name to manage the observability service, example of role name:

+`Managed-OpenShift-HCP-access-to-ClusterName-s3-service-role`

 Note: Make sure the IAM policies: ManagedOpenShift-HCP-access-to-aws-s3-rosa-policy, Managed-OpenShift-HCP-access-to-aws-secret-manager-rosa-policy along with the following permission boundry iam-role-permissions-boundary-rosa and verify the ARN's for the policies

 E- Verify KMS key exits in AWS account, KMS key should have a tag of red-hat=true, request the Key to be created by Platform Engineering team